tooevangelist/flexible-jekyll/speakers-guide.md

 ![devrel meetup](/assets/img/devrel-meetup-750.png)
 ## Wanna speak at Devrel Online Meetup?
 * Your talk is 15 minutes max
-* You can do slides or share a screen
+* You can show slides or share a screen
 * You're one of the 3 speakers
 * Your talk will be streamed live and then posted on [youtube.com/devrelevents](https://www.youtube.com/devrelevents)
-* The Q&A session after your talk is usually 10-15 minutes long
+* The panel discussion after your talk is usually 10-15 minutes long
 * It is fine if your talk provokes a good discussion, but it also has to provide a good statement
 * If you want to, you're welcome to have a slide about what you do and where to find you =]